-Preface Parents and Students: 2 Accessibility 3 Section One: Parental Rights Consent, Opt-Out, and Refusal Rights 3 Consent to Conduct a Psychological Evaluation Consent to Provide a Mental Health Care Service 3 Consent to Display a Student's Original Works and Personal Information 4 Consent to Receive Parenting and Paternity Awareness Instruction if a Student is under age 14 Consent to Video or Audio Record a Student when Not Already Permitted by Law .
-Prohibiting the Use of Corporal Punishment Limiting Electronic Communications between Students and District Employees Objecting to the Release of Directory Information Participation in Third-Party Surveys Reciting a Portion of the Declaration of Independence in Grades 3-12 Reciting the Pledges to the U.S. and Texas Flags Religious or Moral Beliefs Tutoring or Test Preparation 9 Right of Access to Student Records, Curriculum Materials, and District Records/Policies Parent Review Instructional Materials District Review of Instructional Materials Notices of Certain Student Misconduct to Noncustodial Parent Participation in Federally Required, State-Mandated, and District Assessments Student Records Teacher and Staff Professional Qualifications A Student with Exceptionalities or Special Circumstances Children of Military Families Parental Role in Certain Classroom and School Assignments SafetyTransfers/Assignments Student Use of a Service/Assistance Animal A Student in the Conservatorship of the State (Foster Care) A Student Who Is Homeless A Student Who Is Homeless 17 Section 504 Services 12 A Student Who Receives Special Education Services with Other School-Aged 10 Children in the Home 20 A Student Who Speaks a Primary Language Other than English A Student with Physical or Mental Impairments Protected under Section 504 Section Two: Other Important Information for Parents and Students
+Pref ace Parents and Students: 2 Accessibility 3 Sec tion One: Parental Rights 3 Consent, Opt-Out, and Refusal Rights Consent to Conduct a Psychological Evaluation 3 Consent to Period of Prayer and Reading of The Bible or Other Religious Text 3 Consent to Provide a Mental Health Care Service 4 Consent to Display a Student's Original Works and Personal Information 4 Consent to Receive Parenting and Paternity Awareness Instruction if a Student is under age 14 4 Consent to Video or Audio Record a Student when Not Already Permitted by Law 5 Prohibiting the Use of Corporal Punishment 5 Limiting Electronic Communications between Students and District Employees 5 Objecting to the Release of Directory Information 6 Participation in Third-Party Surveys 7 Reciting a Portion of the Declaration of Independence in Grades 3-12 8 Reciting the Pledges to the U.S. and Texas Flags 8 Religious or Moral Beliefs 9 Tutoring or Test Preparation 9 Right of Access to Student Records, Curriculum Materials, and District Records/Policies 9 Parent Review Instructional Materials 9 District Review of Instructional Materials 10 Notices of Certain Student Misconduct to Noncustodial Parent 10 Participation in Federally Required, State-Mandated, and District Assessments 10 Student Records Teacher and Staff Professional Qualifications A Student with Exceptionalities or Special Circumstances Children of Military Families Parental Role in Certain Classroom and School Assignments SafetyTransfers/Assignments 15 Student Use of a Service/Assistance Animal A Student in the Conservatorship of the State (Foster Care) A Student Who Is Homeless 17 A Student Who Has Learning Difficulties or Who Needs Special Education or Section 504 Services 18 A Student Who Receives Special Education Services with Other School-Aged Children in the Home A Student Who Speaks a Primary Language Other than English 0 - A Student with Physical or Mental Impairments Protected under Section 504 Sec. tion Two: Other Important Information for Parents and Students 21 ADSEDCES/ATTENDANCE 71

-Absences/Attendance 21

-Compulsory Attendance

-Compulsory Attendance-Exemptions 22

-Compulsory Attendance-Failure to Comply

-Attendance for Credit or Final Grade (All Grade Levels)

-Official Attendance-Taking Time (All Grade Levels) 23

-Documentation after an Absence (All Grade Levels)

-Doctor's Note after an Absence for Illness (All Grade Levels) 24

-Accountability under State and Federal Law (All Grade Levels)

-Awards and Honors (All Grade Levels)

-Bullying (All Grade Levels)

-Celebrations (All Grade Levels)

-Child Sexual Abuse, Trafficking, and Other Maltreatment of Children (All Grade

-Levels)

-Warning Signs of Sexual Abuse

-Warning Signs of Trafficking

-Reporting and Responding to Sexual Abuse, Trafficking, and Other Maltreatm of Children

-Further Resources on Sexual Abuse, Trafficking, and Other Maltreatment of Children

-Communications (All Grade Levels)

-Parent Contact Information

-Automated Emergency Communications

-Automated Non Emergency Communications

-Complaints and Concerns (All Grade Levels)

-Conduct (All Grade Levels)

-Applicability of School Rules

-Campus Behavior Coordinator 33

-Deliveries 33

-Disruption of School Operations 33

-Social Events

-Counseling

-Academic Counseling

-Personal Counseling (All Grade Levels) 34

-Credit by Examination for Advancement/Acceleration-If a Student Has Not Taken th

-Course/Subject

-Students in Grades 1-5

-Students in Grades 6-12

-Dating Violence, Discrimination, Harassment, and Retaliation (All Grade Levels)

-Dating Violence

-Discrimination Harassment

-Sexual Harassment and Gender-Based Harassment

-Retaliation

-Reporting Procedures

-Investigation of Report

-Discrimination

-Distance Learning (All Grade Levels)

-Distribution of Literature, Published Materials, or Other Documents (All Grade Levels

-School Materials ,
+Compulsory Attendance .22 .23 Official Attendance-Taking Time (All Grade Levels) Doctor's Note after an Absence for Illness (All Grade Levels) Accountability under State and Federal Law (All Grade Levels) Awards and Honors (All Grade Levels) Bullying (All Grade Levels) Celebrations (All Grade Levels) Child Sexual Abuse, Trafficking, and Other Maltreatment of Children (All Grade .24 .25 .25 Levels) 28 .30 ent Further Resources on Sexual Abuse, Trafficking, and Other Maltreatment of Children.
+Communications (All Grade Levels) Parent Contact Information Automated Emergency Communications Automated Non Emergency Communications 32 .32 .32 Complaints and Concerns (All Grade Levels) Conduct (All Grade Levels) Applicability of School Rules Campus Behavior Coordinator Deliveries Disruption of School Operations 32 33 33 33 Social Events Counseling .34 .34 .35 Course/Subject Students in Grades 1-5 Students in Grades 6-12 Dating Violence, Discrimination, Harassment, and Retaliation (All Grade Levels) .35 .36 .36 Dating Violence Discrimination Harassment Sexual Harassment and Gender-Based Harassment .37 38 38 Retaliation .39 .39 .39 Distance Learning (All Grade Levels) 40 .40